 How you respond can really help

-Parents and carers who discover that their child has been abused often find themselves experiencing a range of feelings from confusion and anger to horror, disgust, grief and betrayal.
+If you discover your child has been abused, you may find yourself experiencing a range of feelings, from confusion and anger, to horror and disgust, to grief and betrayal.

 A range of emotions

-Naturally, there are no right or wrong ways to feel in this situation – the most important things are finding some ways of processing your feelings and offering effective support to your child.
+Naturally, there are no right or wrong ways to feel in this situation – the most important things are:

 Some thoughts on how to respond

 Children who have experienced sexual abuse also often experience feelings like confusion, anger and betrayal.
 They often blame themselves and feel stigmatized, embarrassed and ashamed.
 They might have these feelings during the abuse, when it’s discovered or they have told someone, or at some point in the future.